Become a PMN Instructor

 If these national offerings don’t fit your schedule, you’ll be able to audit any of the classes listed on the Course Calendar (with some exceptions).
 To audit a course, contact the Education Department at 800-245-8512 or Education@wcr.org.
 We ask that you attend a course with an instructor who has taught several times and has received excellent reviews.
 Current offerings can be viewed here.

 How do I get invited to teach?

 The first thing you need to do is find a "home"—a specific course provider—for whom to teach.
-This includes Women’s Council State and Local Chapters/Networks, State and Local REALTOR® Association Boards, proprietary schools, as well as a network of educational franchises.
-You can locate a Women’s Chapter and/or Network by visiting Find a Chapter on our website.
+This includes Women’s Council State and Local Networks, State and Local REALTOR® Association Boards, proprietary schools, as well as a network of educational franchises.
+You can locate a Women’s Network by visiting Find a Network on our website.

 You should have a Speaking Resume that clearly reflects your experience, any references and videos you can provide will also be helpful.
 Submit your information to one of these providers.
 If hired, your contract will be between you and the licensed provider.
 The licensed provider is responsible for obtaining and distributing the course materials for any PMN courses that you are qualified to teach.
 A sample instructional contract is available for your convenience.

 Women’s Council will monitor your progress through instructor evaluations.